The three body first post-Newtonian effects on the secular dynamics of a compact binary near a spinning supermassive black hole: Conclusion

 \section{Conclusion}

-In this work, we solve the secular evolution of the three body system which composing a BBH and a spinning SMBH up to 1.5pN at the leading order.
-The spin effects from the SMBH will modulate the Kozai-Lidov effects by causing the Lense-Thirring precession on the outer orbit and an extra precession on the inner orbit as was found in our previous work \cite{Fang:2019hir}.
-In this work, we study the coupling of the three body 1pN effects with the spin effects from the SMBH, by resolving the Einstein-Infeld-Hoffmann equations of motion.
+In this paper, we study the secular evolution of the SMBH-BBH system up to 1.5PN order where the SMBH have a large spin.
+We resolving the three-body 1PN effects starting from the Einstein-Infeld-Hoffmann equations of motion \cite{Einstein1938}, which the dominant effect is the de-Sitter precession on the inner orbit.
 We conduct the double average of the Lagrange planetary equations to get the secular evolutionary equations with the help of Mathematica software.

-The three body 1pN effects lead to the de-Sitter precession on the inner orbit is decoupled in the secular dynamics with a constant outer orbital plane.
-While in our triple system, the spin effects from the SMBH will cause the outer orbital plane to precession (Lense-Thirring precession), thus the Kozai-Lidov formula has to be extended to the generalized form \cite{Fang:2019hir} which depends on the the angle between the two lines of nodes $\Omega-\Omega_3$.
-Therefore, the de-Sitter precession will be coupled in the secular dynamics by causing both the precession of the inner orbit angular momentum and the Runge-Lenz vector around the outer orbit angular momentum in a general reference frame where the Z axis is not set to the outer orbit angular momentum.
-Our general argument on the coupling of the three body 1pN effects could be extended to any situation where the outer orbital plane is evolving due to other mechanisms, such as a non-spherical gravitational potential \cite{Ivanov10.1111, Merritt2011ApJ}.
+The de-Sitter precession is previously considered as a sub-leading effect in the three body systems either with a small third body \cite{Will:2013cza, WillPRL2014} or in a case when it is decoupled in the zero order secular equations \cite{Lim:2020cvm}.
+While in our triple system, the large mass of the SMBH could cause the de-Sitter precession to reach to or even larger than the amplitude of the binary 1PN effect in a large parameter space.
+More over, the spin effects from the SMBH will cause the outer orbital plane to precess due to the Lense-Thirring effect, the evolving outer orbital plane causes the generalized Kozai-Lidov effect to depend on the angle between the two lines of nodes $\Omega-\Omega_3$ \cite{Fang:2019hir}, thus couples the de-Sitter precession in the secular dynamics and contribute significantly in the evolutions.
+We state that the de-Sitter precession include both the precession of the inner orbital angular momentum and its Runge-Lenz vector around the outer orbit angular momentum in a general reference frame where the Z axis is not set to the outer orbit angular momentum due to the Lense-Thirring precession.
+This is different from the description of the de-Sitter precession only with a precession of the inner orbital longitude of ascending node when seeing from a reference frame where the outer orbit angular momentum is alone $Z$ axis.
+Our general argument on the coupling of the three body 1PN effects could be extended to any situation where the outer orbital plane is evolving due to other mechanisms, such as a non-spherical gravitational potential \cite{Ivanov10.1111, Merritt2011ApJ}.